Part 1: Getting Started with Sionna

 Communication Systems as Keras Models

-It is typically more convenient to wrap a Sionna-based communication system into a Keras models.
+It is typically more convenient to wrap a Sionna-based communication system into a Keras model.

 These models can be simply built by using the Keras functional API to stack layers.